Avriti24/Project-1.0/README.md

 # Project-1.0
-This is my first ever Individual Project.
+This is my first Individual Project.